pastullo/relaischateaux/README.md

 # Relais & Chateaux Africa

-## Deploying new changes
-First of all, commit and push changed to the remote repository:
-'git@github.com:RhinoAfrica/relais-chateaux.git'

-    git commit -am 'commit message here'
-    git push origin master

-Once that is done, the project uses Capistrano to deploy fetching the new code from github.
+The project uses Capistrano to deploy fetching the new code from github.

 Run on your local machine the following command: